rohscx/apiProxy/readme.md

-# Meraki API Express Server
+# apiProxy
-* Meraki API Request Handler
+* API Request Handler
+* Provides cors resonse for fetch()
 * Vue.JS sample static HTML page

 ## Overview
-This application provides two core functions, host a website and provide a proxy to the Meraki API.
+This application provides three core functions, host a website, provide a proxy API for mutiple services, and provide the cors response for fetch().

 `public` directory will host any HTML files and supporting assets.
 A sample **Vue JS** application was written in a single HTML file for demo purposes.
 Use your own front end framework of choice or build out a professional Vue application.